asu-cactus/Data_Transformation_Benchmark/README.md

 ## How to extend our benchmark
 You can build your own dataset following the [Structure Of Datasets](#structure-of-datasets) to extend this benchmark and execute above explained steps.

-Note: The new spreadsheet must have above explained structure of the datasets.
+Note: The new dataset must have above explained structure of the datasets.